revoicechat/revoicechat/README.md

 ## Routes

+Assuming you are using `app.yourdomain.me` for the frontend and `core.yourdomain.me` for the backend, here is the table of routes :

 Destination | IP | Port
 ---|---|---
 app.yourdomain.me/* | IP of WebClient | 80
 core.yourdomain.me/* | IP of CoreServer | 8080
 core.yourdomain.me/sse | IP of CoreServer | 8080
 core.yourdomain.me/signal | IP of CoreServer | 8080
-core.yourdomain.me/stun | IP of Stun | 3478
+core.yourdomain.me/stun | IP of CoreServer | 3478
 core.yourdomain.me/media | IP of MediaServer | 88

 ## Configuring Nginx Proxy Manager